21+ Vault

 Physalis pruinosa

 Papery husks, sweet pineapple-vanilla flavor.
-Underrated and underused — Stevie's personal pick.
+Underrated and underused.
+One of Stevie's picks.

 Stevie's PickUnique Flavor70 Days